 - 1. From Rules Designer select a ruleset from the Rulesets navigation tab and select the Decision Table where you want to add the rule. - 2.
-From the dropdown list next to the Add icon, select Rule. - 3.
-Enter values for the condition cells.
-Notice that the rule moves as required to keep bucket values in their defined order. - 4.
-Enter values for the action cells.
+From the list next to the Add icon, select Rule. - Enter values for the condition cells.
+Notice that the new rule is added as the first rule of the Decision Table on the left and the other rules have moved as required to keep the bucket values in their defined order. - Enter values for the action cells.